-"The STEM jobs of 20 years in the future don't exist yet," says Gillian Roerhig, associate director of the University of Minnesota's STEM Education Center.
+"The STEM jobs of 20 years in the future don't exist yet," says Gillian Roehrig, associate director of the University of Minnesota's STEM Education Center.
 "Youth need to learn critical thinking and problem-solving skills, which are necessary to succeed in any STEM-related job."

 STEM = Science + Technology + Engineering + Math

 Harnessing the power of 4-H youth